org-trello/org-trello.github.io/index.md

 title: org-trello
 ---

-org-trello, org minor mode to sync org buffer and trello board
+Org-trello is an emacs minor mode to provide org-mode with Trello abilities.

+-

+To continue, select one of the menu links above.